Quick Links

 Sexual Harassment

-Sexual harassment is not tolerated in any form and we have robust systems in place for both students and staff so they are equipped to effectively report, record and support with disclosures.
+Sexual harassment is not tolerated in any form.
+We have robust systems in place to ensure that students and staff are able to report concerns, record incidents and receive appropriate support.

 What is Sexual Harassment?